root-project/root/documentation/users-guide/FittingHistograms.md

 *‘Do not store/draw'* sets On/Off option "`N`"- do not store the function and do not draw it.

+### Advances Options

+The advance option button is enabled only after having performed the fit and provides additional drawing options that can be used after having done the fit.
+These new drawing tools, which can be selected by the "Advanced Drawing Tool"  panel that pops up when clicking the "Advanced" button, are:

+* *Contour*: to plot the confidence contour of two chosen parameters.
+One can select the number of points to draw the contour (more points might require more time to compute it), the parameters and the desired confidence level .

+* *Scan* : to plot a scan of the minimization function (likelihood or chi-squared) around the minimum as function of the chosen parameter.

+* *Conf Interval* : to plot the confidence interval of the fitted function as a filled coloured band around its central value.
+   One can select the desired confidence level for the band to be plotted.

 ### Print Options